tembo-io/website/landing/src/content/blog/2024-02-13-connection-poolers/index.md

 ![Pgbouncer percentiles latencies](./008_pgbouncer_50_clients_percentiles.png)

-For PgCat (clients=1250), the latency at maximum throughput is higher than PgBouncer’s, as shown in the following picture but it is also dealing with a much larger number of connections:
+For PgCat (clients=1250), the latency at maximum throughput is higher than PgBouncer’s, as shown in the following picture, but it is also dealing with a much larger number of connections:

 ![Pgcat percentiles latencies](./009_pgcat_1250_clients_percentiles.png)